Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 }
 ```

-all other validators will will be configured as:
+all other validators will be configured as:

 ```json
 "fee_recipient": "0x6e35733c5af9B61374A128e6F85f553aF09ff89A"